danielharrell/open-eyes-lect-2017-18/Open.md

 its possibility.

 In this second answer, then, being open is again present as absent.
-But now let us assume that the mind is something, not nothing, before it thinks; and let us call this something "the body", to put it broadly.
-And the body, thus understood, somehow makes thinking possible.
-Now suppose that I am once again having a thought about my lecture, and that my body makes my thought possible.
+But now let us assume that the mind is something before it thinks; and let us call this something "the body".
+And the body, thus understood, makes thinking possible.
+Now suppose that I am once again having a thought about my lecture, a thought made possible, again, by my body.
 Still, it is my lecture that makes my thought present, since my thought is *about* the lecture.
 But my thought, then, is not about my body, which renders it absent, at just the moment, to just the extent, my thought is made present.
-Or more generally
-put: my thought about my lecture can only become present in the light, as it were, of an absence: the absence of whatever it is *about me*, rather than my lecture, that makes my thought possible.
+Or more generally put: my thought about my lecture can only become present in the light, as it were, of an absence: the absence of whatever it is *about me*, rather than my lecture, that makes my thought possible.
 And the same might be said, even more generally, of whatever it is *about us* that makes our openness possible---from the eyes of sight to the self of awareness.
 It in only in their absence that our openness can gain its presence, even as they make this openness possible.
-And in this way the presence of our openness is separated---one might even say liberated---from its possibility.
+And in the absence of what makes this openness possible, its presence is separated---one might even say liberated---from its possibility.

-But this is again a second answer to the question how being open is present.
-And I call it second, because it too can sound other-worldly, as if our body could vanish, along with our selfhood, to leave us open, as if by magic.
+But this, again, is a second answer to the question how being open is present.
+I call it second, because it too can sound other-worldly, as if our body could vanish, along with our selfhood, to leave us open, as if by magic.
 So I now want to give a last answer to the question, that changes the second answer in only one respect, but with a radical effect.
 It obliges us to pay full attention to the body, yet at the same time allows us to revisit an earlier
 suggestion: that we are open *without* being enclosed, even by our selfhood.

-Here, then, is the change: in our second answer, about my lecture-thought, we said that it is my lecture that makes my thought present, since my thought is *about* my lecture.
+Here, then, is the change: in the second answer, about my lecture-thought, it is my lecture that made my thought present, since my thought is *about* my lecture.
 But we can make this more exact, since my thought is also *mine*.
 My lecture, then, makes my thought about it present *to me*.
 And my body, in turn, is rendered absent *to me*.
-Or to put my status in this answer even more exactly: my lecture makes my thought about it present to me *and no one else*; while my body, then, is rendered absent to me *and no one else.* And it is in light of *this* absence that my thought becomes present to me: the absence of what is still present to others, about me, that makes my thought possible.
+Or to put my status here even more exactly: my lecture makes my thought about it present to me *and no one else*; while my body, then, is rendered absent to me *and no one else.*

-What makes this change to the answer radical, I think, is that it no longer describes the absence of my body from my thought as a vanishing, but instead as an exposing.
-And exposure, in this sense, has been lurking in my lecture almost from the start.
-The paradox of an open jar, for example, was how its inside was exposed to the outside, as if it had no inside.
-And in a later resolution of this paradox, I gave an account of my anxiety, at the podium, as if this were caused by my feeling alone.
-But a better account of my anxiety, perhaps, would attribute its cause to my feeling exposed.
-And such an anxiety can become existential, in a deepening of exposure, where for anyone else, you *are* your body, while for you, you are *in* your body, without knowing how, or why.
-It can feel as if you were sent into the world for reasons unknown, or fell from a place you can no longer recall.
+What makes this change to the answer radical, I think, is that it describes the absence of my body as if my body were made visible by my thought rather than invisible, in an exposing of my body rather than a vanishing.
+But what could the exposing of my body mean, in this context?
+And exposure has been lurking in my lecture almost from the start.
+The paradox of an open jar, for example, was in how it could have an inside, in any sense but name, if this inside were exposed to the outside.
+And in a later version of the paradox, where our selfhood enclosed us in openness,
+I briefly mentioned why I might be anxious behind this podium, as if this were caused by my feeling alone.
+But a better account, perhaps, is that I am feeling exposed.
+And such an anxiety can become existential, in a deepening of my exposure, where my body is simply *there*, for anyone to see but me.
+For I *am* my body, to anyone else; but to me, I am *in* my body, without knowing how, or why, or even where.
+For the way I *am* my body makes it easy to say where I am---behind this podium.
+But the way I am *in* my body makes it hard to say where I am, since in that sense, I am *always* where I am; and this puts the podium, for the moment, in front of me.

+Dislocation, embodiment.

+Or to borrow a Biblical term for the contrast: the body is not negated in thought, but naked in thought.

+You would say I am behind the podium, as if I had a place;
+whereas I would say the podium was in front of me, as if the podium had a place.
+I have a place for you, that I don't have for myself. r to put my dislocation in spatial terms, we could say that I am behind this podium for you, as if I had a place, but for me, it is the podium that has a place, in front of me, as if I were placeless. always in a place for you, for example, behind this podium.
+But I am never in a place for me, since might say that I am always in a place for you, for example behind this podium, but never in a place for me, since it is everything but me that has a place.
+I have a place behind this podium, for all of you, but there is no such place for me, since it is the podium that has a place in front of me. am behind this podium for all of you, but the podium is therefore placed in front of me.
+(Okay, this is good; place, hiding out.) and might crouch further behind it as if to hide; but since the podium is in front of me, there is no hiding behind it for I have a place behind this podium, for all of you, and as if I could hide, but no such place for me, since the podium lies before me, And this locates me behind the podium, for all of you, while foAnd because I am in my body, I see this podium in front of me,Or to put the way my openness dislocates me another way: we I have a place behind this podium, for all of you, but no such place for myself, since the podium is in front of me,

+My body
+behind this podium has a place in the world for all of you, but it has no such place for me, which is the price I pay for inhabiting this place And my ignorance about this, according to my last answer, is tied to how I cannot know my body if I am to know.

+as if I were sent into the
+world for reasons unknown, or fell from a place I can no longer recall.

 And if my last answer is right, this body is the price we pay for our openness, which leaves our body